abmarnie/godot-architecture-organization-advice/README.md

 # Game Project Architecture and Organization Advice for Godot 4.0+

-This article summarizes my (https://twitter.com/abmarnie) opinions on structuring a mid-sized Godot 4.0+ project, drawn from my three months of experience developing [Ettare](https://twitter.com/cdbunker2) in Godot, analyzing other Godot projects, discussing with other experienced Godot devs, and my previous two years in Unity.
+This article summarizes [my opinions](https://twitter.com/abmarnie) on structuring a mid-sized Godot 4.0+ project.
+It is drawn from my recent experience developing Ettare with [cdbunker2](https://twitter.com/cdbunker2) in Godot, analyzing other Godot projects, and my discussions with other experienced Godot devs.

-It goes without saying: be judicious, don't take things too far, only follow advice that you see the wisdom of, and don't do anything that would make development less fun.
+Be judicious: don't take things too far, only follow advice that you see the wisdom of, and avoid anything that would make development less fun.

 **Contents**:
 - [Directory Structure Advice](#directory-structure-advice)